 - Or perhaps you want to explore chemical analysis or mechanics?

 This summer, girls entering 7th – 9th grades will become research scientists in training at the Girls-in-Science Summer Research Experience at Fontbonne University.
-Participants can apply for one of three two-week sessions: biology, chemistry or physics.
+Participants can apply for one, two-week session in biology, ecology, chemistry or physics.

 These young scientists will work alongside a Fontbonne University faculty member/disease ecologist, as well as undergraduate assistants, as they participate in hands-on research and explore what it means to be a scientist.

 Who: Girls entering 7th – 9th grade

 Session dates coming soon!

 Where: Fontbonne University, 6800 Wydown Blvd., Clayton, Mo.
 63105

 Registration and Application

 The 2019 application is coming soon!
 For questions about the upcoming Girls in Science program, please email Dr. Lane-deGraaf.
 For early notification of next year’s program, or interest in other academic-year science programming, please fill out the form below.